loomnetwork/plasma-cash/README.md

 ## Demo

 1. `npm run migrate:dev` on the server directory, contracts are now deployed
-2. `./init` on server directory
-3. `python demo.py`
+3. `python demo.py` on plasma-cash directory

 1. Alice registers and is given coins 1-5
 2. Alice deposits `Coin 1`, `Coin 2`, `Coin 3` in the plasma chain
-3. Current block now has 3 transactions, all generated from thin air
+3. 3 Deposit Blocks have been generated in the child chain, each one having 1 UTXO at slots 0,1,2 repsectively
-3. Alice sends coin 1 to Bob, current block has 4 transactions
+4. Alice sends a Coin 1 to Bob, adding a transaction to the current block.
-4. Bob sends coin 1 to Charlie, current block has 5 transactions
-5. Operator calls submitBlock, checkpointing the block merkle root which includes the transaction that gives ownership to charlie
+5. Operator calls submitBlock, checkpointing the block merkle root which includes the transaction that gives ownership to charlie.
+At this point, both the child chain and the root chain, have checkpointed alice's transaction at block number 1000.
+6. Bob transfers the previous UTXO to Charlie and the operator submits that block as well
 5. Charlie tries to exit coin 1, Alice & Bob should be unable to challenge
-6. Challenge period passes (simulate with evmAdvancetime), exits get finalized
-7. Charlie is able to withdraw coin 1.
+6. After challenge period passes, charlie should be able to withdraw his coin

 ## TODO

-Challenges in contract and client, proper exiting in contract
+- Challenges in contract and client

-`startExit(bytes prevTx, bytes tx, bytes txInclusionProof, bytes prevTxInclusionProof)` Takes in the transaction transfering ownership to the current owner and the proofs necesary to prove their inclusion
+- Verify exiting / optimize for size

 ## Dev notes
 ### Using monkeypatched web3.py 4.2.1 version for ganache issues